RaymondBrien/keyboard-color/README.md

-Proof of concept for live color visualiser.
-Next steps will be using live FFT to send this a note name instead of keyboard input.
+Proof of concept for visualiser input from keyboard and audio events.

 **Instructions**
 Run main